PoneyClairDeLune/PoneyClairDeLune/README.md

 A pegasus-unicorn-changeling hybrid living on the edge of Ponyville.
 A rebellious programmer who prefers defying precedences.

 ### Attributes
-* 8+ years of experience with JavaScript.
+* Over a decade of experience with JavaScript.
   * Comfortable with Deno and Bun, and can work with Node.js.
   * Most comfortable with the equivalent of Chromium 59+ and Firefox 65+, but can write JavaScript for Internet Explorer 4.4+, Chromium 5+ or 49+ and Firefox 29+ or 52+.
 * Writes Bash/ZSH scripts.